it-sgcu61/rnkm-baan-transition/README.md

  - some functions only response to database change

 # WIPs
- - admin's functions (to fix some errors/ reset password)
+ - admin's functions (to fix some database errors (which shouldn't happen?)/ reset password)
  - lock all change when time expires : adding user expire time ??
  - commit data change to DTNL for some changes (Ex. confirm house)